 top of page

-Grace Church is celebrating 125 years in Norwood
+Grace Church celebrates over 125 years in Norwood

 And so Grace Church life began.
 One of, if not the first, organizations within Grace Church to form was the Women’s Guild, created in March 1905.
 These women were relentless and had unbound energy.
 If not for this group of women who fundraised, baked, organized fairs and sales, this third effort also would surely have failed.
 Names included Berwick, Bigelow, Frost, Lailey, Laidlow, Shannon, Uphill, Wood and Winslow - familiar names that would continue to pop up over the years in Grace history.
 Another early organization (1910) was the Circle of King’s Daughters formed for the purpose of organizing a society for missionary and social purposes.